aliciagrrx/cmpt221/labs/lab-9/docs/development.rst

 Build Documentation
 -------------------
-The Github pages site is used to publish documentation for the CMPT221 application at <github-pages-link>
+The Github pages site is used to publish documentation for the CMPT221 application at https://aliciagrrx.github.io/cmpt221/

 To build the documentation, issue: